wolfSSL/wolfssl-examples/signature/README.md

 formatted files.

 2. genkeybuffers.pl - a perl script to write the header file "test_keys.h" using
-   the .der formatted files output from applicaton "gen_key_files.c"
+   the .der formatted files output from application "gen_key_files.c"

 3. App "sign_and_verify.c" to use the "test_keys.h" header file buffers for importing the public and private keys.
 App will then sign a msg with the